Anyone who remembers the introduction of...

 Which systems do we recommend?

 Until around 2011, hand-held thermal imaging cameras were the measure of all things that were "tinkered" onto a drone.
 Those days are over!
 Today, nobody can do without a seamlessly integrated drone-camera unit.
-The reasons are easy to explain: camera and drone manufacturers have increasingly merged.
+The reasons are quickly explained: camera and drone manufacturers have increasingly merged.
 The result is attractive, cost-effective solutions

 There are several suitable drones with thermal imaging cameras on the market.
 The spearhead in terms of price-performance is currently the DJI M300 RTK .
 For a price of around 25,000€ you get high-end technology from the leading manufacturers FLIR and DJI.
 If you want to spend less, you have to make significant compromises in terms of functions and reliability